valohai/docs/source/core-concepts.rst

    * You can use ready available images or provide URL your own.
      More about images in the :ref:`yaml-image` section.
-   * You can skip using version control by using `our command line client <https://github.com/valohai/valohai-cli>`_ but then you miss all the benefits of version control system.
+   * You can skip using version control by using `our command-line client <https://github.com/valohai/valohai-cli>`_ but then you miss all the benefits of version control system.

 An execution can be in one of six states: